-Thursday 25 May 2017
+Thursday, 25 May 2017

 JIDDU KRISHNAMURTI-A MODERN PHILOSOPHER WHO NEGATED ESTABLISHED BELIEFS.

 Jiddu Krishnamurti was born in 1895 at Madanapalle in the Chittor district of Andhra Pradesh.
-His father Narayaniah was employed as a petty offical with the British administration.
-The family later moved to Cuddapah where Krishnamurti contracted malaria and had recurring bouts of it.
+His father Narayaniah was employed as a petty official with the British administration.
+The family later moved to Cuddapah where Krishnamurthi contracted malaria and had recurring bouts of it.
 He was a sickly child and was considered to be intellectually disabled and was often beaten by his teachers at school and by his father at home.

 An order of the “Rising Star of the East” was formed by Annie Besant in 1911 and Krishnamurti was proclaimed as its messiah.
 Initially the boys were taught at the headquarters of the Theosophical Society.
 During this time Krishanmurti developed a strong bond with Mrs Annie Besant.